Dynatrace/Dynatrace-EventDrivenAnsible/docs/dt_webhook.md

 apt-get install python3.9
 ```

- *  pip - package installer for python.
+ *  pip - package installer for Python.
      * Easiest way to install is to use the get-pi.py bootstrapping script from PyPa

 ```